Manaslu peak Expedition

 Phone/internet service

-NTC/Ncell SIM cards work in most areas along the Manaslu trekking route; however, network coverage is unavailable during the higher passes or in the gorge section.
+NTC/Ncell SIM cards work in most areas along the Manaslu trekking route; however, network coverage is unavailable during the higher passes, base camp or in the gorge section.
 NTC network is the best in Manaslu area.
 In case of emergencies, a satellite phone is used for communication.

 Travel insurance